eriktorsner/wp-bootstrap/README.md

 ## Version history

+**0.2.8**

+  - Lots of logging added to the debug level.
+  - Fixed bugs found from unit testing.
+  - Brought test coverage back up to 80%

+**0.2.7**

+  - When exporting, all taxonomy terms that are referenced by a post will be included.
+Better taxonomy handling (assignment) when importing the terms
+  - Improved import of Posts
+  - Added Monolog as a dependency
+  - Logging to console and file can be configured via localsettings

+**0.2.6**

+  - Improves handling for media that are not images (zip files etc).

+**0.2.5**

+  - Simplified BASEPATH heuristics
+  - When exporting, missing media files does not generate an error message

+**0.2.4**

+  - Added VERSION constant.
+  - Improvements for being called from within a WordPress plugin (such as Wp-bootstrap-ui)

+**0.2.3**

+  - Referenced media handled better, so media that is referenced (used) in posts and widgets are included even if they are not properly attached
+  - Code style cleanup using php-cs-fixer.

 **0.2.2**

   - Support for ***references***.
 Possible to add names of options that are references to other posts or taxonomy terms.